Adaptive and Resilient Communities Cohort

 Join us to implement local climate adaptation and resilience projects

 The Adaptive and Resilient Communities Cohort (ARCC) is designed to catalyze community-level actions to advance local climate adaptation and resilience projects.
-The cohort will bring together 15 collaborative teams (i.e., collaborations between at least two partners) for a year-long journey of applied learning and action that includes communities of practice, tailored coaching, and access to the latest thinking, tools, and resources, all designed to help you overcome your barriers to action.
+The cohort will bring together around 10 members on this journey of applied learning and action that includes monthly communities of practice, tailored coaching, and access to the latest tools and resources, designed to help you overcome barriers to action.

-Through the ARCC journey, participating teams will dive deep into a local climate adaptation and resilience project to achieve at least one significant implementation milestone by the end of the 12 months.
+Through the ARCC journey, members will dive deep into their local climate adaptation and resilience project.
 This progress will build a strong foundation and momentum for continued work beyond the cohort.

 We will do this together by exploring: